Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 npm install
 ```

-Installing of all dependencies might take a while.
-After the dependencies have been installed, we can start up the local server by running the code:
+Installing all dependencies might take a while.
+After the installation of dependencies, we can start up the local server by running the code:

 ```bash
 npm run dev
 ```

-Your project should be running here **http://localhost:3000/** and a browser window should pop up showwing "hello world".
+Your project should be running here **http://localhost:3000/** and a browser window should pop up showing "hello world".

-After starting the server we need to open the `celo-event-boilerplate` folder which is the root folder in an IDE, `VScode` or `Atom` recommended.
+After starting the server we need to open the `celo-event-boilerplate` folder which is the root folder of our IDE. `VScode` or `Atom` is the recommended IDE.

 Up next, we need to copy our `CeAffairs.sol` from Remix and paste it into the `event.sol` file in our boilerplate, copy the ABI also from Remix, and paste it into our `event.abi.json` file.

 NB: the `address` to which the smart contract is being deployed to will be used later.

-## The HTML part of the DApp (index.html)
+### The HTML part of the DApp (index.html)

 Up next, in our boilerplate, let's open the public folder and the `index.html` file.
 This is where we are going to build our user interface (UI) so that the user can see a way of interacting with our smart contract.

-Firstly we need to write this line of code below:
+First, we need to write this line of code below:

 ```html
 <!DOCTYPE html>